septor/arcade/README.md

 # ARCADE - Photo Gallery

 Arcade is a photo gallery powered by PHP and using an XML file for configuration.
 No databases are required.
-GD2 is used to generate thumbnails.
 For a list of version requirements see below.

 ## Requirements

-Arcade was developed on Nginx 1.9.4, PHP 5.5.28, and GD 2.1.0.
+Arcade was developed on Nginx 1.9.4 and PHP 5.5.28.

 There's no code that should hinder it's operation on Apache servers.

 **Recommended**

 * PHP 5.5+
-* GD 2.1+

 **Minimum**

 * PHP 5.4+ (earlier versions may work, but are untested/unsupported)
-* GD 2.1+

 ## Installation